12 TIPS FOR EATING VEGAN ON A BUDGET

 1. Cook from scratch

-Regardless of your diet, it isn’t really possible to eat affordably if you buy all ready-made or premium-brand meals.
+Regardless of your diet, it isn’t really possible to eat affordably if you buy ready-made or premium-brand meals every day.
 Of course, these are convenient, and we all rely on them sometimes, but they certainly come at a cost.
 Cooking from scratch doesn’t have to be overly complicated or arduous.
-There are so many one-pot meals you can make in 30 minutes or less, like this incredible linguine.
+There are so many one-pot meals you can make in 30 minutes or less… like this incredible linguine!

 Bulk buying foods can save money